Free-Macrame-Patterns.com Logo

 Weave Through Loops

 Step 8: Bring the left end down to the set of loops you made in step 6.
-Weave through the four segments under - over - under - over.

 Pull Ends Out of Loops

-On the left, the end will rest under the loop.
-On the right, it should rest over it.
+On the left, the end should rest under the loop.

 Cross Ends